-Please consider helping Temple Beth Or by purchasing bookplates for our new prayer books, in memory of a loved one or in honor of a person or event.
-Suggested minimum donation per bookplate is $36.
+Please consider helping Temple Beth Or by purchasing bookplates for our High Holy Days prayer books, in memory of a loved one or in honor of a person or event.
+The suggested minimum donation per bookplate is $36.
 Click here to download an order form or use the registration form sent out in the Member and Non-member HHD info packets.